Bee Survey

 Field Work Spring & Summer 2020

 While Ohio is home to an estimated 400-450 species of bees, there hasn’t until now been a concerted effort to sytematically document their presence, abundance and distribution in the Buckeye State.
 Shortly after the labs of Randy Mitchell (University of Akron) and Karen Goodell (The Ohio State University at Newark) performed a statewide study in 2017 and 2018 that focused on floral selection only by bumblebees, the Goodell lab, in a huge endeavor coordinated by MaLisa Spring, carried out a statewide suvey project with volunteer-managed sampling stations in all of Ohio’s 88 counties.
-The Ohio State Marion Prairie at the Larry R. Yoder Prairie Learning Lab was the sole Marion County survey site, where Associate Proferssors Emeritus Richard Bradley and Robert Klips served as collectors for the project.
+The Ohio State Marion Prairie at the Larry R. Yoder Prairie Learning Lab was the sole Marion County survey site, where Associate Professors Emeriti Richard Bradley and Robert Klips served as collectors for the project.
 The image below shows the Prairie path along which sample bowls were placed; they are (barely) visible as 9 dots evenly spaced along the left-hand fork of the trail.

 Further information about the bee survey is avialable on its blog site (link).
-Note that, while the field work for the Ohio Native Bee Survey via collection kits is completed, the next phase in the project, the Targeted Ohio Specialist Bee-Flower Associations Project (link) censusing bees found only on particular plants, is still underway and the investigators are welcoming volunteers.
+Note that, while the field work for the Ohio Native Bee Survey via collection kits is complete, the next phase in the project, the Targeted Ohio Specialist Bee-Flower Associations Project (link) censusing bees found only on particular plants, is still underway and the investigators are welcoming volunteers.

-Species No. of individuals
+SPECIES (Click to See Species Profiles) No. of individuals

 Ceratina dupla 263